loda-lang/loda-programs/programs/oeis/list1.md

 * [A073089](http://oeis.org/A073089) ([L08 program](073/A073089.asm)): a(n) = (1/2)*(4n - 3 - Sum_{k=1..n} A007400(k)).
 * [A073093](http://oeis.org/A073093) ([L09 program](073/A073093.asm)): Number of prime power divisors of n.
 * [A073121](http://oeis.org/A073121) ([L09 program](073/A073121.asm)): a(n) = r*a(ceiling(n/2)) + s*a(floor(n/2)) with a(1)=1 and (r,s)=(2,2).
+* [A073122](http://oeis.org/A073122) ([L07 program](073/A073122.asm)): Minimal reversing binary representation of n.
+Converting sum of powers of 2 in binary representation of a(n) to alternating sum gives n.
+See A072339.
 * [A073124](http://oeis.org/A073124) ([L03 program](073/A073124.asm)): a(n) = prime(1+prime(n)) - prime(prime(n)).
 * [A073169](http://oeis.org/A073169) ([L03 program](073/A073169.asm)): a(n)=A002808(n)-n, difference between n-th composite and n.
 * [A073170](http://oeis.org/A073170) ([L06 program](073/A073170.asm)): a(1) = a(2) = 0; for n>2, a(n) = prime(n-1)-n+1.